RECENT TRAVEL RESTRICTION UPDATES - SEPTEMBER 26, 2022

 - To be able to enter Canada as a student, you must meet 3 requirements:

 - You must have a valid study permit or a letter of introduction that shows you were approved for a study permit.

 - You must be considered a fully vaccinated traveller.
 To know if you qualify as a fully vaccinated traveller, please click here.

-- You must be attending a designated learning institution (DLI) with a COVID-19 readiness plan approved by its province or territory.
+- You must be attending a designated learning institution (DLI).
 Click here for more information.

 - Even if you qualify as a fully vaccinated traveller, you will still be required to use ArriveCAN (free mobile app or website) to provide mandatory travel information within 72 hours of your arrival to Canada and/or before boarding a plane or cruise ship destined for Canada.

 - When you arrive in Canada please submit your COVID-19 vaccination record to the B.C. government to obtain a BC vaccine card.
 Click here for more information on how to submit your immunization record.

 The ultimate authority allowing students into the country rests with the Canadian Border Services Agency.
 If you choose to travel to Canada, it is your responsibility to provide proof that you are eligible.

 Travel Eligibility Requirements:

 - For fully vaccinated travellers, proof of vaccination in English/French must be presented at the Port of Entry.
 Click here for more information.